COVID-19 in Bulgaria: 253 New Cases in the Last 24 hours - Novinite.com - Sofia News Agency

 COVID-19 in Bulgaria: 253 New Cases in the Last 24 hours

-The new confirmed cases of coronavirus in Bulgaria for the last 24 hours are 253, according to the data of the Unified Information Portal.
+253 are the new cases of coronavirus in Bulgaria, confirmed with 4,305 tests done.
+5.87 per 100 of the tested samples are positive, according to the data in the Unified Information Portal.

-4,305 tests were performed, which means that the proportion of positive results is 5.88 percent.
+There are 3,926 active cases.
+54 infected people were hospitalized in the past 24 hours.
+The total number of those treated in hospitals is 386, 34 patients are in the intensive care unit.

-To date, there are 386 people in hospitals with a diagnosis of COVID-19, of which 34 are in intensive care units.
-There are 54 new hospital admissions.
+Another 160 people have recovered.
+There have been three deaths from COVID in the last 24 hours, none of whom were immunized against the virus.

-160 people have been cured in the last 24 hours, and a total of 1,250,736 since the beginning of the pandemic.
+215 vaccines were administered in the last 24 hours.
+There are 67,178 persons with a booster dose.

 Follow Novinite.com on Twitter and Facebook